About Depth EnquiryDepth EnquiryTM is a powerful therapeutic approach to resolving trauma and underlying shame.

 Isn’t EMDR Enough?

-Yes, it is.
+It can be.
 Yet Depth Enquiry feels more holistic, more fluid, more embodied, more relaxed.
 Depth Enquiry feels deeper because it is less interrupted.
 Depth Enquiry feels less clinical; it lends itself more to a humanistic therapeutic setting than does EMDR.

 And the results are at least as good, often better.

-How Does Depth Enquiry Differ From EMDR?
+How Does It Differ From EMDR?

 Depth Enquiry feels more holistic, more fluid, more embodied, more relaxed.